ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/nft-minting-guide.md

 ### Write helper functions

-Firstly let's create function in `src/utils.ts`, that will open our wallet by mnemonic and return publicKey/secretKey of it.
+Firstly let's create function `openWallet` in `src/utils.ts`, that will open our wallet by mnemonic and return publicKey/secretKey of it.

 We get a pair of keys based on 24 words(seed phrase):
 ```ts